Indigenous Peoples

 Brazilian Chamber of Deputies Proposes National Rules for Sanitary Landfill Licensing

-Brazil is advancing Bill PL 6542/2025 to establish rigorous national environmental licensing standards for sanitary landfills and waste facilities.
-Operators should prepare for mandatory environmental impact assessments, increased financial guarantees for water protection, and enhanced community consultation requirements that could trigger compliance reviews for existing sites.
+Brazil is advancing legislation to establish rigorous national environmental licensing standards and mandatory impact assessments for all sanitary landfills and waste facilities.
+Operators face increased financial guarantees for water protection and enhanced community consultation requirements, with a proposed 12-month window for existing sites to achieve compliance.

 camara.leg.brBrazilBrazil